 At GCSE we follow the AQA Music Course.
 This requires music students to compose, perform and study for an aural/theory exam paper.
 All GCSE students have individual access to all computers and software, including Sibelius, at any time.
 They are taught to read music, complete theory papers, compose and given the opportunity to perform in concerts.

 Extra-curricular music activities are held every week for all musicians!
-A band and choir rehearsal is held weekly, and other smaller ensembles, such as handchimes, are run where any opportunity arises.
+A choir rehearsal is held weekly, and other smaller ensembles, such as handchimes and instrumental groups, are run where any opportunity arises.
 These ensembles also then perform in assemblies and concerts throughout the year.

 Finally, there will also be opportunities for pupils to perform and visit musical performances outside of school, through working with the local community (such as the Christmas Tree Festival in Bedford) and also by attending professional concerts and theatres